famigone/atawalpa/README.md

 <center><img src="https://github.com/famigone/atawalpa/blob/master/public/img/logo128teal.png" /></center>

 <b>ATAWALPA</b> is a predictive stack designed to study technological transformation opportunities in small companies.
-It can be used as an approach to Industry 4.0 approaches, monitoring physical or productive processes.
+It can be used as an approach to Industry 4.0 strategy, monitoring physical or productive processes.
 It allowing to experiment with forecast at N time steps into the future.

 ## Telemetry
 <b>ATAWALPA</b> solves the telemetry of any physical magnitude that is read through a PLC and sent by MQTT protocol.